-A duplex collecting system (or duplicated collecting system) is one of the commonest congenital renal tract abnormalities 4-5.
-It is characterised by incomplete fusion of upper and lower pole moieties resulting in complete or incomplete duplication of the collecting system.
+A duplex collecting system (or duplicated collecting system) is one of the most common congenital renal tract abnormalities 4-5.
+It is characterised by incomplete fusion of upper and lower pole moieties resulting in complete or incomplete duplication of the collecting system (see Classification below).

 Most duplicated systems asymptomatic and diagnosed incidentally.
 However, where symptoms do occur (infection, reflux or obstruction) the patient is likely to have completely duplicated ureters.
 Occasionally hydronephrosis can be severe enough to result in flank discomfort or even a palpable mass.